Frame Lake: 2010s studies

 Healey and Woodall were not able to analyze any sediments underneath more than one meter (3.3 ft) of water because the particles were too fine for the Ekman dredge sifter that they used.
-In 2013 Sarah Shenstone-Harris, a University of Toronto undergraduate interning at the school's Centre for Global Climate Science, was able to analyze the sediments.
+In 2013 Sarah Shenstone-Harris, a recent Queen's University graduate interning at the University of Toronto's Centre for Global Change Science, was able to analyze the sediments.
 She looked to the diatoms in them to try to see if climate change had played a role in the lake's decline.
 If so, she also asked, when did that change occur, and was it possible to restore the lake to a level of water quality comparable to what it had been prior to the establishment of Yellowknife?

 Shenstone-Harris started from the observation that subarctic lakes generally had shown great sensitivity to climate change because of shifts in the amount of ice cover.
 Those stresses could be exacerbated for subarctic lakes in an urban area facing higher levels of pollution from a number of different sources, such as Frame.
 Her inquiry was a paleolimnological one, focusing on the algae species present in the lake at various times in the recent past.
 She took core samples of the sediment down to 17 cm and dated them by the lead-210 levels.
 Once their age was established, she looked at the diatom remains, since the species of algae in the water can reflect environmental changes, and counted the ratio of chrysophyte stomatocysts to establish nutrient levels in the water at that time.

 Due to diatom dissolution at the lowest level of the sediments taken, Shenstone-Harris was unable to establish data for any years earlier than 1943, making it impossible to set the desired baseline for a pre-settlement Frame Lake.
 However, she was able to establish that the lake had always been at a high trophic state, even before it became fully eutrophied by the mid- to late-1990s.
 That was preceded by a rapid replacement of epiphytic species with benthic ones around 1990.